macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### [Homebrew Cask](https://caskroom.github.io/)

-brew-cask helps you to install OS X Applications.
+brew-cask helps you to install macOS Applications.
 Like to install Chrome：`brew cask install google-chrome`.
 Also Evernote, Skype, Sublime Text, VirtualBox, Java7 ...

 brew-cask is driven by community, you may raise a pull request when you found any missing or outdated application.